 The M5 East Motorway is an important link in the Sydney Orbital road network.
 The intent of the project was to significantly improve access between south western Sydney, the city, and the major industrial and commercial areas of South Sydney.
 The State Government awarded the tender to build the M5 East to the Baulderstone Hornibrook Bilfinger+Berger Joint Venture in August 1998.
 A number of important improvements were made to the original proposal after extensive community consultation.
-The Roads and Traffic Authority (now Roads and Maritime Services) was given planning approval to proceed with the project in December 1997 and was subject to over 150 conditions.
+The Roads and Traffic Authority (now Transport for NSW, formerly Roads and Maritime) was given planning approval to proceed with the project in December 1997 and was subject to over 150 conditions.

 The M5 East was a boost for the economy and jobs.
 The M5 East created about 2000 jobs during the construction.